pennersr/django-allauth/docs/showcase.rst

 - https://coachmarker.com
 - http://demo.organice.io

-Please mail me (raymond.penners@intenct.nl) links to sites that have `django-allauth` up and running.
+If your site also uses `django-allauth` and you want it to show up in this list please mail me (raymond.penners@intenct.nl) a link, and I will add it for you.